-The computer can be a shared public web server or a dedicated co-loc box.
-It can even run on an office machine.
-Any Pentium class computer should be adequate for moderate usage.
-You will need enough diskspace for the database to grow and enough memory to avoid virtual memory thrashing.
-Several thousand issues will only take up a few MBs of space.
-This will grow proportionately with attached files.
+The server can be a shared public machine, or a dedicated box; It can even run on an desktop computer.
+Any recent hardware should be adequate for moderate usage.
+You will need enough disk space for the database to grow, and enough RAM to avoid virtual memory thrashing.
+Several thousand issues will only take up a few MBs of space, but be aware that this may grow proportionately with attached files.

 If you've done this sort of thing before it will probably take about 10-60 minutes.
 If not, plan on around 1-8 hours depending on the problems you run into.
-If you are using InstantMantis to evaluate MantisBT or to run a small installation, then you should be up and running in 5 minutes even if you have never touch a webserver or PHP before.
+If you are using InstantMantis to evaluate MantisBT or to run a small installation, then you should be up and running in 5 minutes, even if you have never touched a webserver or PHP before.

 You don't have to know a thing about PHP to use MantisBT.
 However, it always helps to be able to tinker with PHP scripts.